- 1. Healthy nutrition facts

 Now it’s most popular for being a superfood.

-So what are the benefits of eating chia seeds?
+So what are the advantages of eating them?
 Here are the twelve biggest advantages, as well as one completely gross and nasty side effect to watch out for.

 These little guys prove that big things do come in small packages!